 What Makes a Winning Estimate

-Your estimate needs to answer all four questions convincingly.
-Price matters, but it's rarely the only factor.
+Your estimate needs to answer all of that convincingly.
+Price matters, obviously.
+But it's rarely the only thing driving the decision.

 Essential Elements of an Estimate